About

 Language: English

-Organizers: Martynas Mažvydas National Library of Lithuania
+Organizers: Martynas Mažvydas National Library of Lithuania, American Space of the National Library of Lithuania.

 Partners: Klaipėda County Ieva Simonaitytė Public Library, Lithuanian Research Center, Memory and Justice Research Center at Mykolas Romeris University, NGO “Platform of European Memory and Conscience”, Palace of the Grand Dukes of Lithuania, Film Archive of the National Archives of Estonia, Royal Lazienki Museum in Warsaw.